|

 property valuations.
 Real estate prices, especially in metropolitan and tier-1

-cities, have seen significant fluctuations in recent years.
+cities, have fluctuated significantly in recent years.
 While properties

-may become more cautious, reducing the amount they are willing to lend, or
+may become more cautious, reducing how much they are willing to lend or

 imposing stricter eligibility criteria, making it harder for borrowers to